-Parents, carers and agencies need to be alert to any changes in behaviour such as refusing to attend school or a particular place or activity, becoming anxious in public places and crowds and becoming withdrawn and isolated.
+Parents, carers and agencies need to be alert to any changes in a child's behaviour such as refusing to attend school or a particular place or activity, becoming anxious in public places and crowds and becoming withdrawn and isolated.
 Parents should be provided with information as what they should do if they are worried that their child is being bullied - i.e. where they can obtain advice and support including keeping safe on the internet.

-Any child may be bullied, but bullying often occurs if a child has been identified in some ways as vulnerable, different or inclined to spend more time on his or her own.
+Any child may be bullied, but bullying often occurs if a child has been identified in some ways as vulnerable, different or inclined to spend more time on their own.
 Bullying may be fuelled by prejudice - racial, religious, homophobic and against children with special education needs or disabilities or who are perceived as different in some way.
 In cases of sexist, sexual and transphobic bullying, schools must always consider whether safeguarding processes need to be followed.
 This is because of the potential for this form of bullying to be characterised by inappropriate sexual behaviour and the risk of serious violence (including sexual violence).

 Children living away from home are particularly vulnerable to bullying and abuse by their peers.

 The Child Engaging in Bullying Behaviour

-Children, who bully, have often been bullied themselves and suffered considerable disruption in their own lives.
+Children, who bully other children have often been bullied themselves and may have experienced considerable disruption in their own lives.
 The bullying behaviour may occur because the child is unhappy, jealous or lacking in confidence.

 Work with children who bully should recognise that they are likely to have significant needs themselves.